OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 - Minimum length of 8 digits, 12 for improved security.
 - A user should have multiple recovery codes at any given time to ensure that one of them works (most services provide the user with 10 backup codes).
 - Code renewal or revocation service.

-#### Multi-Factor Authentication

-Multi-Factor Authentication (MFA) can be used as a reset password mechanism if the configured MFA service is specific to this mechanism, and a user is not using it as part of their login process.

-This is configured on registration, or later on in the user's profile if they wish to enable it.

-For more on MFA, refer to the [MFA CS](Multifactor_Authentication_Cheat_Sheet.md).

-*Note:* Using the same MFA regitration for both the login process and the reset password process becomes a weakness.
-A user (or a malicious actor) is capable of resetting the password using the MFA for resetting the password, then using that password and MFA to login, which breaks the purpose of MFA.

 ### Security Questions